 Traumatic Haircut: Altrouge did this to Arcueid a long time ago, as shown in one of the stories on Tsukihime Plus Disk.
 Merem Solomon and Gransurg Blackmore intend to get her back for this during the ritual in the Dark Six.
 Ironically, Arc herself doesn't seem to care.

 Kohaku disguises herself as Hisui at least once, depending on the route.
 Pay attention to the eyes and the way she speaks of others and you'll catch on.

 In the eight-year period Shiki's been away, Hisui and Kohaku have switched their cheerful and emotionless personas, respectively, with the result that Shiki doesn't remember which is which.

-Uncanny Valley Girl: Though she doesn't seem to be at first, the maid Kohaku is in fact a deeply disturbed individual that is just rather good at hiding it.
+Uncanny Valley Girl: Though she doesn't seem to be at first, the maid Kohaku is in fact a deeply disturbed individual.
 She doesn't seem entirely aware of all she needs to hide, however, resulting in scenes like cutting her hand open and not reacting to it at all.

 Unexplained Recovery: Shiki, in a Kagetsu Tohya side-story that's a direct follow-up to Akiha's True Ending.
 All we know is that Ciel was involved.